lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 After that, we create the push constantas range definition and define the pipeline creation information using the descriptor sets layouts in the new `descSetLayouts` attribute to create the pipeline.

-We will add a new function named `named`.
-This function will create a descriptor set for the storage buffer that contains material data, and associate to the buffer we created in the `MaterialsCache` struct.
+We will add a new function named `init`.
+This function will create a descriptor set for the storage buffer that contains material data, and associate it with the buffer we created in the `MaterialsCache` struct.
 We will also create the descriptor set for the array of images with the textures loaded in the `TextureCache` function.
-This function will need to be invoked uring initialization so descriptor sets are ready during render process.
+This function will need to be invoked during initialization so descriptor sets are ready during render process.

 ```zig